Tech-Michael112/Google-Search-Scraper/README.md

 - Collect session cookies from Google via WebView.
 - Send cookies automatically to a remote logger with `curl`.
 - Auto-refresh cookies every 10 seconds.
-- Rotate identity (user-agent, proxy, clear cache/cookies).
+- What you'll need to do to keep process active is clicking on the google page, clicking on contents like moving to pickers e.g : (all, images, videos, news), etc... that method will keep the cookie update to different dictionary every 10 sec
-- Copy cookies or headers directly to clipboard.
+- Copy cookies or headers directly to clipboard (inApp features)

 ---